speed1405/arch-install/README.md

 7. Applies localization, hostname, network, user, sudo settings, and injects the `lvm2` initramfs hook when needed.
 8. Creates a right-sized swapfile and fstab entry (with Btrfs-friendly swapfile prep when needed).
 9. Installs the bootloader you request: systemd-boot or GRUB on UEFI systems, GRUB (i386-pc) on BIOS/legacy, honoring `INSTALL_BOOT_MODE` and `INSTALL_BOOTLOADER` overrides.
-10. Optionally copies `install-desktop.sh` into the target, prompts you to pick a desktop (GNOME, KDE Plasma, XFCE, Cinnamon, MATE, Budgie, LXQt, Sway, i3, or none), and runs the desktop installer in the chroot when requested.
+10. Optionally copies `install-desktop.sh` into the target, prompting via ncurses (`dialog`) when available (or plain text otherwise) to pick GNOME, KDE Plasma, XFCE, Cinnamon, MATE, Budgie, LXQt, Sway, i3, or none, then runs the desktop installer in the chroot when requested.
 11. Optionally stages and runs your own provisioning script inside the chroot (great for dotfiles, services, or additional automation).
 12. Prints a short post-install checklist.